9 Tips for Successful Road Schooling

 - Tests.
 They aren’t going to love this, but testing what they’re learning is important.
 This is a part of standard schooling you don’t want to skip.

-8. Establish a curriculum
+8. Establish a road school curriculum

 Teaching while flying by the seat of your pants is not going to give your kids the best chance of learning.
 Rather than fully winging it, set up a rough curriculum that has room for adjustment and changes when necessary.
 Anytime you’re traveling and on the road, there is the possibility that unexpected things happen.
 That’s why you need to leave some wiggle room in your curriculum, but you don’t want to go in blindly with nothing to guide you.
 This is especially true if you don’t have a background in teaching.